Prof-Rosario-UCLA/team25/README.md

 git clone https://github.com/Prof-Rosario-UCLA/team25.git
 cd team25
 ### 2. Create environmental variables
 Create a .env file in /server with:

-MONGO_URI=mongodb+srv://hatajyan:HHrUmvlTCqTrt0zC@in-quiz-itive.findqlm.mongodb.net/?retryWrites=true&w=majority&appName=In-quiz-itive
-JWT_SECRET=*hidden for security*
+MONGO_URI=...
+JWT_SECRET=...
 PORT=3000
 Create a .env file in /client with:
 VITE_API_URL=http://localhost:3000
 ### 3. Deploy the app on Google App Engine
-- This project is configured to run on Google App Engine.
-We deploy the client and server side separately.
+- We deploy the client and server side separately, as different services.
+Refer to workflow.yaml for the GAE deployment.
-- Backend:  cd server, gcloud app deploy
-- Frontend:  cd client, npm install, npm run build, gcloud app deploy app.yaml

 ## REST API Documentation